emmawalshdev/The-Book-bar/README.md

     - An average star rating
     - An icon representing the genre type.

   - The data feaured on each book card derives from user input, which is stored is the database.
+Fields include:
     - The title, author, book image data is pulled from the books collection.
     - The genre data is pulled from the genres collection.
     - The average review rating is pulled from the AvgRatingAgg (average rating aggregation) collection.